mutagen-io/mutagen/doc/platforms.md

 ## Windows

-- If using a mintty environment (e.g. Cygwin, MinGW, MSYS2, etc.), the `mutagen` command needs to be wrapped in a [`winpty`](https://github.com/rprichard/winpty) command in order to function properly.
+- If using a mintty shell (e.g. one provided by Cygwin, MinGW, MSYS2, etc.), the `mutagen` command needs to be wrapped in a [`winpty`](https://github.com/rprichard/winpty) command in order to function properly.
 If run directly inside a mintty console, both [daemonization](https://github.com/havoc-io/mutagen/issues/3) and